andergalvan/paper4_cnn_vit_comparison/README.md

 1. **Create a general virtual environment** using Python 3.10.12 (referred to as `ENV_GENERAL`)
 2. **Install the required dependencies**: `pip install -r requirements.txt`.
 This is the main environment used for the pre-training, fine-tuning, and evaluation phases

-⚠️ To download and prepare the images from the VGGFace2 and CASIA-WebFace datasets, two additional virtual environments are required (`ENV_VGGFACE2` and `ENV_CASIA`) to keep dependencies isolated.
+⚠️ To download and prepare the images from the CASIA-WebFace dataset, an additional virtual environment is required (`ENV_CASIA`) to keep dependencies isolated

 ---